ASPCA Animal Poison Control Hotline

 Human Medications: These include painkillers, cold medications, antidepressants, and dietary supplements.

-Insecticides: Consult with a vet before beginning a flea/tick control program and follow label instructions on packages exactly.
+Insecticides: Consult with a veterinarian before beginning a flea/tick control program and follow label instructions on packages exactly.
 Use products specifically formulated for each pet’s species.

 Veterinary Medications: Although these products are formulated for use in pets, it is very important to always read and follow label directions for use exactly.